ecrcentral/logo/submissions/README.md

 Submitting via email
 --------------------

 We strongly prefer to take submissions via pull requests.
-However, if you don't have a github account or aren't comfortable with git, submissions can also be sent to the [aziz.khan@ncmm.uio.no].
+However, if you don't have a github account or aren't comfortable with git, submissions can also be sent to the [aziz.khan@ncmm.uio.no] with a subject heading **ECRcentral Logo Competition**.